MaxFour/Music-Player/README.md

 If you want to contribute to Music-Player, you are very welcome:

-- Help me translate into your language via [OneSky](https://maxfour.oneskyapp.com/)
+- translate into your language via [OneSky](https://maxfour.oneskyapp.com/)
-- opening issues and PRs (including a corresponding issue)
+- open issues and PRs (including a corresponding issue)

 --------